Gynecologic Cancer

 Female doctor pointing at a diagram of a uterus while young woman observes

-• Surgical therapy by a gynecologic oncologist for early cervical cancer may eliminate the need for postoperative radiation therapy and any associated side effects.
+• For early cervical cancer, surgery by a gynecologic oncologist can sometimes prevent the need for radiation therapy and its side effects.

 Your Cancer Team